Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 than one data source at a time---something that DBMSs are designed to do well.

-These considerations bring us to the topic of this chapter, namely database management systems.
-A DBMS handles all of the issues listed above, and more.
+These considerations bring us to the topic of this chapter, namely **database management systems**.
+A DBMS^[DBMS is a system that interacts with users, other applications, and the database itself to capture and analyze data.] handles all of the issues listed above, and more.
 As we will see below when we look at concrete examples, a DBMS allows the programmer to define a logical design that fits the structure of their data.
 The DBMS then a *data model* (more on this below) that allows these data to be